All Episodes

 Now, why would the DOJ not make this available and make it so hard for Meadows and Jordan to find?

-Now, these are these questions are simple and fundamental.
+Now, these questions are simple and fundamental.

-Why Rod Rosenstein was so quick to appoint Robert Mueller based on Jim Comey leaking privileged information to the Columbia professor who leaked it to the New York Times for the very purpose of getting a special counsel to hurt Donald Trump.
+Why Rod Rosenstein was so quick to appoint Robert Mueller based on Jim Comey leaking privileged information to the Columbia professor who leaked it to the New York Times for the very purpose of getting a special counsel to hurt Donald Trump?

-When you put it all together, all of this together, and this is important.
+This is, you understand here, when you put it all together, all of this together, and this is important.

 Then she's fixing primary elections against Bernie Sanders.